estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 ![](./images/architecture-2.jpg)

-**The `/build` folder contains the files that are delivered to clients**; when running the scripts for building the production files from the development ones, using the default Webpack config,  the content of `/public` is copied and pasted untouched at the root level of  `/build`, but the content of `/src` is bundled with Webpack, and put inside `/static`.
+**The `/build` folder contains the files that are delivered to clients**; when running the scripts for building the production files from the development ones, using the default [Webpack](https://webpack.js.org/) config,  the content of `/public` is copied and pasted untouched at the root level of `/build`, but the content of `/src` is bundled with [Webpack](https://webpack.js.org/), and put inside `/build/static`.
 To know more about the public folder used in React, read this [docs](https://create-react-app.dev/docs/using-the-public-folder/#:~:text=If%20you%20put%20a%20file,not%20be%20processed%20by%20webpack.&text=Only%20files%20inside%20the%20public,a%20part%20of%20the%20build) from [create-react-app.dev](https://create-react-app.dev).

-#### Regular clients vs enterprise clients:
+#### Regular clients vs enterprise clients

 **So, the the person in charge of managing the files installed in server that is used inside an enterprise within a private network, has access to the `/build` folder and can modify the files .**

 It's worth mentioning that enterprise clients are different than regular clients, who access the app from a public `url` and they can't modify the app files installed in the server.

-Lets imagine when you access a PWA like [Acedemind.com](https://academind.com/), as a regular user, through a public `url` : you can buy a course but you can't modify the files of the PWA in the server.
+Lets imagine when you access a PWA like [Acedemind.com](https://academind.com/), as a regular user, through a public `url`: you can buy a course but you can't modify the files of the Web App in the server.
 You can modify them with Chrome dev tools in your Chrome browser, but just on your tab, without actually modifying the files in the server.
-The same app is served to ALL users around the world.
+The same app is served to **all** users around the world.